 MCPS G RADUATION RE QUIREMENTS ENGLISH 4 credits of organized instruction in comprehension of literary and informational texts, writing, speaking and listening, language, and literacy, of which 1 credit shall be aligned with the MCA for English.
-FINE ARTS 1 credit in dance, media arts, music, theatre, or visual art, or a combination of these designated TE.
-Courses satisfying this requirement are designated in the course bulletin and includes the study of computers and algorithmic processes or the application of knowledge, tools, and skills to solve practical problems and extend human capabilities.
-HEALTH EDUCATION 1 credit MATHEMATICS 4 credits, 1 including instruction in algebra aligned with the MCA for algebra or 1 or more credits in subsequent mathematics courses for which Algebra 1 is a prerequisite, and 1 with the content standards for geometry.
+FINE ARTS 1 credit in dance, media arts, musi combination of these. ic, theatre, or visual art, or a HEALTH EDUCATION 1 credit MATHEMATICS 4 credits, 1 including instruction in algebra aligned with the MCA for algebra or 1 or more credits in subsequent mathematics courses for which Algebra 1 is a prerequisite, and 1 with the content standards for geometry.
 Students must be enrolled in a Math course each year in High School.
 This may result in studxents earning more than four credits in Math for graduation.
-PHYSICAL EDUCATION 1 credit SCIENCE 3 Next Generation Science Standards (NGSS) credits, including 1 life science credit aligned to the MCA for science, 1 physical science credit, and 1 credit in Earth/space science or an NGSS course with the topics of Earth/space science integrated.
+PHYSICAL EDUCATION 1 credit, Honors Health Education A/B SCIENCE 3 Next Generation Science Standards (NGSS) credits, including 1 life science credit aligned to the MCA for science, 1 physical science credit, and 1 credit in Earth/space science or an NGSS course with the topics of Earth/space science integrated.
 SOCIAL STUDIES 3 credits, 1 U.S. History credit; 1 World History credit; and 1 National, State, and 1 Local Government credit aligned with the MCA for government.
-COMPUTER SCIENCE, ENGINEERING credit designated TE.
+COMPUTER SCIENCE, ENGINEERING OR TECHNOLOGY 1 credit designated TE.
 Courses satisfying this requirement are designated in the course bulletin and includes the study of computers and algorithmic processes or the application of knowledge, tools, and skills to solve practical problems and extend human capabilities.
-OR TECHNOLOGY EDUCATION (TE) Complete a state-approved career and technical education prograstudy (POS) AND a minimum of 0.5 credit in elective courses or mo depending on POS.
-ELECTIVES: OPTION 1 OPTION 2 The additional credits required for graduation may be fulfilled by 1 of the following three options 2 credits of the same world language, which may include two credits of American Sign Language AND 2 credits in elective courses Complete a state-approved program of study (POS) AND a minimum of 0.5 credit in elective courses or more depending on POS STUDENT SERVICE 75 service-learning hours The SSL requirement is prorated for students enrolling or re-enrolling in MCPS after Grade 6.
+EDUCATION (TE) Complete a state-approved career and technical education program of study (POS) AND a minimum of 0.5 credit in elective courses or more depending on POS.
+ELECTIVES: OPTION 1 OPTION 2 required for graduation may be fulfilled by 1 of the following three options 2 credits of the same world language, which may include two credits of American Sign Language AND 2 credits in elective courses Complete a state-approved program of study (POS) AND a minimum of 0.5 credit in elective courses or more depending on POS STUDENT SERVICE LEARNING (SSL) 75 service-learning hours The SSL requirement is prorated for students enrolling or re-enrolling in MCPS after Grade 6.